TERMS & CONDITIONS

 7. Entire Agreement

-7.1 These Terms sets out the entire understanding of the parties in relation to its subject matter and supersedes any prior understanding or agreement between the parties.
+7.1 These Terms set out the entire understanding of the parties in relation to their subject matter and supersede any prior understanding or agreement between the parties.
 Nothing in these Terms shall exclude or limit any liability for fraud or fraudulent misrepresentation.

-7.2 These rules and regulations will be subject to the laws of Republic of Ireland.
+7.2 These rules and regulations will be subject to the laws of the Republic of Ireland.

-7.3 If any dispute arises in connection with these Irish Sport Industry Awards the parties in dispute will attempt to settle it by recourse to the services of a mediator agreed between them or nominated for the purpose by Sport Dispute Solutions Ireland at the request of any of them.
-Any such request shall be deemed an invitation to the mediator so nominated to submit for the consideration of the parties in dispute a form of agreement to govern such mediation, within 10 days of his or her nomination.
+7.3 If any dispute arises in connection with these Irish Sport Industry Awards, the parties in dispute will attempt to settle it by recourse to the services of a mediator agreed between them or nominated by Sport Dispute Solutions Ireland at the request of any of them.
+Any such request shall be deemed an invitation to the mediator so nominated to submit for the consideration of the parties a form of agreement to govern such mediation, within 10 days of their nomination.
 If a mediation agreement is signed within a further 14 days, the mediation will be conducted in accordance with that agreement.
-Until the expiry, of that 14-day period, no party may commence any arbitration proceedings in connection with the dispute in accordance with the SDSI Arbitration Rules.
-Thereafter, the procedure provided for in this clause shall not restrict the ability of any party to commence arbitration proceedings, whether or not mediation is underway provided always that the arbitration shall take place in accordance with the SDSI Arbitration Rules.
+Until the expiry of that 14-day period, no party may commence arbitration proceedings in connection with the dispute.
+Thereafter, the procedure provided for in this clause shall not restrict the ability of any party to commence arbitration proceedings, whether or not mediation is underway, provided always that the arbitration shall take place in accordance with the SDSI Arbitration Rules.